sjentsch/lsjDocs/Ch04/Ch04_Descriptives_4.rst

 .. ----------------------------------------------------------------------------

-What if you have multiple grouping variables?
+What if you have multiple grouping variables |nominal|?
 Suppose you want to look at the average mood gain separately for all possible combinations of drug and therapy.
 It is possible to do this by adding another variable, ``drug``, into the ``Split by`` box.
 Easy peasy, though sometimes if you split too much there isn’t enough data in each breakdown combination to